byuflowlab/FLOWMath.jl/docs/src/index.md

 ### Trapezoidal Integration

 This is just simple trapezoidal integration using vectors.
+[Gaussian quadrature](https://github.com/JuliaMath/QuadGK.jl) is much better, but for times when we need to define a mesh for other purposes and cannot use an adaptive method a simple trapezoidal integration fits the bill.

 ```@example trapz
 using FLOWMath: trapz